 Case in point: I actually bought my last property from a housing inspector.
 But I hired my own inspector anyway.
 My inspector verified that the house was in as good a condition as any he’s inspected.
+I was looking for a hard money lender in NJ.
 It was worth every penny to have that peace of mind — especially after having just sold a money-pit home myself.

 How do you find a good inspector?

 When you hire a Canton GA home inspector, you also need to ensure that the inspector isn’t cutting corners, signing off on a job not well done.

 Bruce Ailion, an Atlanta real estate agent and attorney, says homebuyers should be able to get a good recommendation from their agent: “I always recommend three inspection companies and ask the buyer to interview and review each and make a choice.”

 Ailion says you can also go through the American Society of Home Inspectors to find someone with “professional training and credentials.”
 You can also look for Garage Door Repair Alpharetta GA to help increase your homes value prior to selling.

 Go from being in the dark to in the know with this handy list — but don’t take this list as a reason to cut out the inspector to do it yourself.
 (You can’t exactly be objective when picturing yourself in that mosaic-tiled shower.)

 Here are Cincinnati/Northern Kentucky real estate agent Paul Sian’s not-to-be-missed areas: